 4. Licensing Bodies and Inspectorates

-As noted above, the regulation of risks to health and safety is a particularly difficult and interesting area which is the subject of a separate note.
+As noted above, the regulation of risks to health and safety is a particularly difficult and interesting area which is the subject of a separate area of this website.

 5. Economic Regulators

-The Government has created a number of specialised economic regulators which make judgements about the future behaviour of large economic entities.
+The evils of monopoly and other excessive market power are fought in the UK by a number of specialised competition and economic regulators which make judgements about the future behaviour of large economic entities.
+The Competition and Markets Authority strives to ensure that businesses compete effectively and fairly with each other.
 Ofgem, Ofwat and parts of Ofcom take decisions about the extent of competition within, and prices etc set by, large utilities.
 The CAA sets the prices charged by large airports.
 And the Bank of England is almost in a category of its own as it sets the interest rates charged by financial institutions.

-Ministers create these independent regulators for a number of reasons.
+Ministers give these regulators a good deal of independence for a number of reasons.
 For instance, companies within the utility sectors need "regulatory certainty" - which in effect means freedom from political short-term decision making - so as to reduce their business risk.
 This helps them plan their long term investments and borrow more cheaply.

 Ministers also often conclude that hard but necessary decisions are best made by independent bodies whose objectives are set by Parliament but which are then free from political control.
 This results in "economic" regulators often being given responsibilities which are far from purely economic.
 The water regulator, Ofwat, has to consider water purity.
 The rail regulator, ORR, is now in charge of rail safety.
 And the postal regulator, originally Postcomm - now Ofcom, itself defines the detail of the scope of the "universal postal service" whose protection is the regulator's overriding objective.
 This delegation of power to regulators inevitably creates pressure for them to become more "accountable" than they are now.

 But not all regulators are government departments.
-Bodies such as the Financial Services Authority, the Competition Commission and Ofcom are all outside central government, even though they have taken over many responsibilities which once fell to central government.
+Bodies such as the Financial Services Authority, the Competition and Markets Authority and Ofcom are all outside central government, even though they have taken over many responsibilities which once fell to central government.

 Those companies, such as the utilities, that have dedicated regulators are apt to wish that they were not regulated at all, or else regulated rather more lightly.
 But the alternatives are scarcely more attractive:-